KosmoNexus/kosmoplex-simulation/README.md

 Citation:
 Macedonia, C. (2025).
 Supplementary Materials: Mathematical Foundations and Simulation of the Fine-Structure Constant Derivation, Springer, Foundations of Physics, submitted.

+This supplement accompanies the main paper:
+Macedonia, C. (2025).
+Purely Mathematical Derivation of the Fine-Structure Constant within 1.62σ of CODATA 2022, Using a Universal Computational Function for Physical Constants, Springer, Foundations of Physics, submitted.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.